earthai-tech/k-diagram/paper.md

 understanding the local and temporal behavior of uncertainty is paramount.
-A growing body of applied research highlights this challenge in fields as diverse as predictive policing [@Rummens2021], energy forecasting [@Liu2021], climatology [@Baillie2002] and geohazard [@Liu2024].
+A growing body of applied research highlights this challenge in fields as diverse as predictive policing [@Rummens2021], energy forecasting [@Liu2021], chaotic market dynamics [@Caulk2022], climatology [@Baillie2002] and geohazard [@Liu2024].

-While standard visualization tools exist, they are often not well-suited for the specific task of diagnosing high-dimensional forecast uncertainty.
-General-purpose libraries like matplotlib [@Hunter:2007] and seaborn [@Waskom2021] provide the building blocks but lack dedicated functions for these specialized diagnostics.
-Even established forecasting visualizations like fan charts, which have seen recent innovations [@Sokol2025], are primarily designed for single time series and do not scale well to problems involving thousands of simultaneous forecasts[@Hong2025].
+While an ecosystem of open-source forecasting tools exists, many focus on specific modeling or post-processing tasks, such as forecast reconciliation [@Biswas2025], or provide verification suites for specific domains like climate science [@Brady2021].
+General-purpose libraries like matplotlib [@Hunter:2007] and seaborn [@Waskom2021] provide the building blocks but lack dedicated functions for the specialized diagnostics needed for high-dimensional uncertainty.
+Even established visualizations like fan charts, which have seen recent innovations [@Sokol2025], are primarily designed for single time series and do not scale well to problems involving thousands of simultaneous forecasts[@Hong2025].
 This creates a critical gap between the generation of complex probabilistic forecasts and the ability to interpret them effectively.

-`k-diagram` addresses this gap by providing a scalable and intuitive toolkit designed specifically for the visual diagnosis of spatiotemporal probabilistic forecasts [@Liu2024].
-The package's novelty lies in its use of polar coordinates to map different dimensions of forecast performance—such as uncertainty magnitude, reliability, and temporal stability—onto angle and radius.
+`k-diagram` addresses this gap by providing a scalable and intuitive toolkit designed specifically for the visual diagnosis of spatiotemporal probabilistic forecasts [@Liu2024; @kouadiob2025].
+The package's novelty lies
+in its use of polar coordinates to map different dimensions of forecast performance—such as uncertainty magnitude, reliability, and temporal stability—onto angle and radius.
 This approach provides compact overviews that reveal patterns obscured in traditional Cartesian plots.
 By providing clear visual answers to key diagnostic questions (e.g., "Where is a forecast least certain?", "How is its uncertainty evolving?"), `k-diagram` serves as an essential tool